bobpozun/spotify-follow-manager/README.md

-# Spotify Playlist Follower
+# Spotify Artist Follower

-Spotify Playlist Follower is a web application that automatically follows playlists on behalf of authenticated users.
-It is built with the T3 Stack and the Spotify Web API.
+Spotify Artist Follower is a web application that lets authenticated users view artists they follow, discover unique artists in their playlists, and follow them in bulk.
+Built with the T3 Stack and the Spotify Web API.

 ## Features

-- Authenticate with Spotify via NextAuth.js using OAuth 2.0
+- Authenticate with Spotify via NextAuth.js (OAuth 2.0)
-- Browse and search Spotify playlists
+- Browse artists you already follow
-- Follow playlists programmatically
-- View your followed playlists dashboard
+- Discover unique artists from your playlists
+- Multi-select and follow artists in bulk
+- Real-time list updates
 - Schedule automated follow tasks (coming soon)

 ## Technology Stack